ISaleh-Hassan/Humans-vs-zombies/README.md

 6. Write the 'npm start' command to start the react project

 # Usage
-  Click [here](https://docs.google.com/document/d/18VtKGuGBjD10lD66OwGz6DUQ44fgUDXckg3wEvcS13I/edit) to go open the manual that shows how the user should use the system.
+  Click [here](https://github.com/ISaleh-Hassan/Humans-vs-zombies/blob/main/API%20Documentation.pdf) to download the user manual that containing instructions for how to perform each action within the system with accompanying screenshots.